Smoothed analysis for graph isomorphism: Expansion for views

 The idea is that, since $S$ is so small, the degrees of vertices in $S$ with respect to $G_1$ are a very good prediction of the degrees with respect to $G$.
 So, if we reveal $G_1$ (leaving only the randomness inside $S$), we might hope to be able to find disjoint ``buckets'' of vertices in $S$, whose degrees with respect to $G_1$ are so far apart from each other that it is highly unlikely that two distinct buckets will have vertices with the same degree in $G$.
 This means we can handle each bucket essentially independently, which will yield strong joint anticoncentration bounds.

-\textbf{Step 3: Specifying degree buckets.} The next step is to find disjoint buckets of vertices in $S$, whose degrees with respect to $G_1$ are very far apart from each other.
-The following claim will be used to construct these buckets (essentially, it shows that the degree distribution of the vertices of $S$ with respect to $G_1$ is ``spread out'').
+\textbf{Step 3: Specifying degree buckets.} The following claim will be used to construct these buckets (essentially, it shows that the degree distribution of the vertices of $S$ with respect to $G_1$ is ``spread out'').
 Let $V(d)$ be the set of vertices in $S$ which have degree $d$ with respect to $G_1$, and for a set $D\subseteq \mb N$, let $V(D)=\bigcup_{d\in D}V(d)$.
-Also let $n(d)=|V(d)|$ and $n(D)=|V(D)|$. \begin{claim} With probability $1-o(n^{-2})$ (over the remaining randomness of $G_1$), for every set $D\subseteq \{0,\dots,n\}$ of size $100^2$ we have $|S|-n(D)> n^{0.7}$ (i.e., there are many vertices whose degrees do not lie in $D$). \end{claim} \begin{claimproof} Fix a set $D\subseteq \{0,\dots,n\}$ of size $100^2$.
+Also let $n(d)=|V(d)|$ and $n(D)=|V(D)|$. \begin{claim} With probability $1-o(n^{-2})$ (over the remaining randomness of $G_1$; i.e., conditioned on the edges that have already been revealed), for every set $D\subseteq \{0,\dots,n\}$ of size $100^2$ we have $|S|-n(D)> n^{0.7}$ (i.e., there are many vertices whose degrees do not lie in $D$). \end{claim} \begin{claimproof} Fix a set $D\subseteq \{0,\dots,n\}$ of size $100^2$.
 We will show that the desired property holds for this $D$ with probability at least $1-o(n^{-100^2-2})$, so the desired result will follow from the union bound.

 Let $T$ be a subset of $n/(10(\log n)^{140})$ vertices of $A$ disjoint from $S$ (such a $T$ exists by \cref{eq:Asize}).

 First, reveal all edges of $G_1$ except the edges between $S$ and $T$.
 In the resulting conditional probability space, the degree of each vertex $x\in S$ (with respect to $G_1$) only depends on the edges between $x$ and $T$ in $G_{\mr{rand}}$ (and thus these degrees are independent): we can write